Johannes-ece/Johannes-ece.github.io/content/blog-posts/nixie-clock-part-ii.md

 type = "blog"

 +++
-A long time in a galaxy far far away there was an unfinished project that was sitting on a table just waiting to be
+A long time in a galaxy far far away there was an unfinished project that was sitting on a table just waiting to be completed.

+What works:

+* High Voltage Power supply
+* Nixie Tubes

+What doesn’t:

+* Software
+* Case

+Wanted Features:

+* Automatic time setting via a timeserver
+* USB-C power supply
+* Dimming during night time
+* Frequent cycling of all numbers in order to reduce wear and tear

+Starting with the case, a simple 3d case with 6 slots for the tubes is made.
+In order to archive a certain rough but still smooth look a resin based printing method is used.
+The back side of the case has space for the usb-c power supply.

+Pic of case

+On the software side the wlan capabilities of the esp32 muc is used, which enables the connection to a timeserver for accurate timekeeping.
+Since a RTC(Real-Time-Clock) is also used, a wlan connection is not always needed, but issues with timezones and the built in drift can be avoided with a connection.

+From 23:00 - 6:45 and 8:45 - 16:00 the tubes are turned off, as each tube has a limited lifetime this measure extends it quite some time.

+Every two minutes the clock cycles through all digits, this helps with a phenomenon called „Cathode Poisoning“.
+This occurs